YoussefSultan/FruitAPIaccess/README.md

 ![image](https://i.gyazo.com/616033c0f314cb1ae382237125b86347.png)

-Clearly, we can see that Durian has more carbohydrates than Banana's.
-It is quite an interesting database of fruit that updates constantly and has fruits that I didn't even know about.
+Clearly, we can see that Durian has more carbohydrates than Bananas.
+It is quite an interesting database of fruit that updates constantly and has fruits that most don't even know about.
 ![image](https://user-images.githubusercontent.com/89711840/143513569-92edcd43-32a4-409f-9bcf-dcb5951259db.png)

 Below we can see more insights on the in depth genus and family of the fruits that one could pull from the API.